MPGC/Plantaxa_Website/README.md

 ## License 📄

-This project is licensed under the [MIT-License] - see the LICENSE.md file for details
+This project is licensed under the [MIT]-License - see the LICENSE.md file for details

 ## Preview website 🎁
 ![plantas website](/launch_website.png)